Polytonic/Chlorine/readme.md

 [![OpenCL Version](http://img.shields.io/badge/OpenCL-1.2%2B-brightgreen.svg?style=flat-square)](https://www.khronos.org/opencl/)

 ## Summary
-Chlorine is a simple way to interact with [OpenCL](https://www.khronos.org/opencl/) compatible devices.
-Chlorine allows you to write code that runs on graphics processing units without ever touching the OpenCL API, leaving you free to write code that matters: kernels that process data.
+Chlorine is the easiest way to interact with [OpenCL](https://www.khronos.org/opencl/) compatible devices.
+Chlorine allows you to write code that runs on graphics processing units without ever touching the complicated OpenCL API, leaving you free to write code that matters: kernels that process your data.

 ## Getting Started
 Chlorine is distributed as a single header: [chlorine.hpp](https://github.com/Polytonic/Chlorine/blob/master/chlorine/chlorine.hpp).
 You'll also need any version of the [OpenCL C++ Bindings](http://www.khronos.org/registry/cl/api/1.2/cl.hpp) and a compiler with `C++11` support.
 An example of how to use Chlorine is shown below.
 You can also read a more detailed [walkthrough](https://github.com/Polytonic/Chlorine/tree/master/examples/swap) if you prefer.